skAeglund/SDL_RhythmGame/README.md

 Notes:
 I didn't have time to polish and structure the code the way I had planned to.
 I got too ambitious for the deadline and kept adding features until the last day.
 But I don't regret anything, because the game is pretty sweet.

+If I had more time I would move some stuff away from engine.cpp, because that script is gigantic, and it doesn't really make sense for the engine to know what a laser is (among other things).